mozilla/gecko-projects/README.md

 ==============

 This repository is synced from hg.mozilla.org and should be read-only.

+Note: 'master' branch is rairly updated - view the branch you care about to see how recent it is.
+It should be within ~30 minutes of hg.mozilla.org copy.

-It is intended to be used with gecko-dev.
+This repo is intended to be used with gecko-dev.
 For instance, to add the 'alder' branch to your local repository:

     git clone https://github.com/mozilla/gecko-dev.git
     cd gecko-dev